gcc-mirror/gcc/gcc/config/sh/sh.md

 ;; the displacement value to zero.
 However, doing so too early results in ;; missed opportunities for other optimizations such as post-inc or index ;; addressing loads.
-;; We don't allow the zero extending loads to match during RTL expansion ;; (see zero_extend_operand predicate), as this would pessimize other ;; optimization opportunities such as bit extractions of unsigned mems, ;; where the zero extraction is irrelevant.
-If the zero extracting mem ;; loads are emitted early it will be more difficult to change them back ;; to sign extending loads (which are preferred).
+;; We don't allow the zero extending loads to match during RTL expansion, ;; as this would pessimize other optimization opportunities such as bit ;; extractions of unsigned mems, where the zero extraction is irrelevant.
+;; If the zero extracting mem loads are emitted early it will be more ;; difficult to change them back to sign extending loads (which are preferred).
 ;; The combine pass will also try to combine mem loads and zero extends, ;; which is prevented by 'sh_legitimate_combined_insn'.
 (define_insn "*zero_extend<mode>si2_disp_mem"